eddiesTime/sme_app/raw_documentation.md

 The StatefulElement marks itself as dirty in two cases: (1) its method `setState()` has been called, or (2) the widget is has been referencing has been removed.

-Let's take a look at the following code walk through the example used in the video to explain how a Stateful Widget works:
+Let's take a look at the following used to explain Stateful Widgets in the video:

 ```dart
 class ItemCounter extends StatefulWidget {